 Develop your vision in a film program that goes beyond training and convention.

-The MFA Film program prepares students to create and thrive in the rapidly changing landscape of contemporary film.
+The MFA Film program prepares students to create and thrive in the rapidly changing landscape of contemporary film and cinematic arts.
 Our unique multidisciplinary culture provides the ideal conditions for exploring the themes and topics you care about from many perspectives, including artist, craftsperson, and entrepreneur.
 With the mentorship of our award-winning faculty, students strengthen conceptual capabilities, refine working methods, and expand their understanding of the moving image.
 Like CCA Film on Facebook for the latest updates.